Destinations Italy Umbria & Le Marche

 Acqualagna, Marche

-Acqualagna produces two-thirds of Italy's truffles.
-A morning hunt with a local trifulau and his dog is 2–3 hours through the oak forest, ending with a tasting of what you find — or, more honestly, what they've planted.
+Acqualagna holds an international white-truffle fair each autumn and runs a truffle exchange and museum.
+A morning hunt with a local trifulau and his dog runs 2–3 hours through the oak forest, ending with a tasting; whether the hunt turns anything up depends on the day and the season.
 Several outfits in town run them; book through Acqualagna's tourism office.
 White truffle season is October–December; black truffles year-round.

 €90–150/personWhite: Oct–Dec2–3 hours